mspncp/gosu-wiki/Ruby-Tutorial.md

 The code and assets for this example and others can be found in the [gosu-examples](https://github.com/gosu/gosu-examples) Ruby gem.
 Simply `gem install gosu-examples` and then run `gosu-examples`.

-## Down to Business
+## Writing a Simple Game

-### 1. Overriding Window's callbacks
+### 1. Overriding Window callbacks

-Every Gosu application starts with a class that derives from [Gosu::Window](https://www.libgosu.org/rdoc/Gosu/Window.html).
+Every Gosu application starts with a subclass of [Gosu::Window](https://www.libgosu.org/rdoc/Gosu/Window.html).
 A minimal window class looks like this:

 ```ruby
 require 'gosu'